Russian intervention in the Syrian civil war: Militias and religious agents

 Representatives of the Kurdish YPG and PYD expressed their support for Russian air strikes against Islamic State, al-Nusra Front and Ahrar al-Sham.
-They also asked for Russian help in weaponry and for the cooperation with Russia in the fight against Islamic State.
+Russia's Sputnik News cited YPG commander Sipan Hemo urging for Russian help in weaponry and for the cooperation with Russia in the War against Islamic State.
 Shortly after the Russian air strikes started, Salih Muslim, co-chair of the PYD, has said in an interview that "America will object because [Jabhat] al-Nusra and Ahrar al-Sham are no different than Daesh.
 They are all terrorist organizations and share the same radical mentality."
+At the same time Salih Muslim opposed Russian support to the Ba'athist regime, stating: "as far as Assad remaining in power, we think differently.
+Assad cannot remain in power as before.
+He may stay on during a transition period, during a period of dialogue between the conflicting parties, but in the long term it seems inconceivable that the majority of the Syrian people would accept his leadership anymore."

 On 30 September, Russian Orthodox Church spokesman Vsevolod Chaplin, said the fight against terrorism was a "moral fight, a holy fight if you will".
 According to The Washington Post, "Russian Muslims are split regarding the intervention in Syria, but more are pro- than anti-war."
+Numerous politicians, journalists, religious leaders, intellectuals and human rights activists across the Arab World have condemned Russian Orthodox Church's framing of Putin's military intervention as a "holy war", drawing parallels with medieval Crusades.
+Attacking the ROC leadership, writer Saad al-Din stated: "The Orthodox Church supports Putin's crimes and massacres in Syria and considers it a holy war... it is not a church that considers fighting the children of Syria a holy war, but rather a moral and political brothel."